nuest/rockerverse-paper/README.md

 - `docker` ([https://bhaskarvk.github.io/docker](https://bhaskarvk.github.io/docker) has been removed from CRAN, seems unmaintained by authors
 - https://github.com/svlentink/dockerfiles/blob/master/svlentink/r-base-alpine/Dockerfile because the Alpine image is quite a trivial one
 - https://github.com/jlisic/R-docker-centos because CentOS images are also provided by R-hub
+- https://github.com/cardcorp/card-rocker because last change 3 years ago, an all based on `rocker/r-base` - lesson learned would be interesting still, see [#15](https://github.com/nuest/rockerverse-paper/issues/15)